GMyhf/2025spring-cs201/20250311_week4_timeComplexity_linearStructure.md

 **Advantages of Bubble Sort:**

 - Bubble sort is easy to understand and implement.
-- It does not require any additional memory space.
+- It <mark>does not require any additional memory space</mark>.
-- It is a stable sorting algorithm, meaning that elements with the same key value maintain their relative order in the sorted output.
+- It is a <mark>stable sorting</mark> algorithm, meaning that elements with the same key value maintain their relative order in the sorted output.

 **Disadvantages of Bubble Sort:**